thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

    could, for example, use a pre-processor to serve cached content or a post-processor to minimize and compress the output.
- - *Dialect precedence* is a new concept which allows the sorting of processors accross dialects.
+ - *Dialect precedence* is a new concept which allows the sorting of processors across dialects.
 Processor precedences are now considered relative to dialect precedence, so every processor in a specific dialect can be configured to be executed before any processors from a different dialect just by setting the correct values for this dialect precedence.